Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance.md

 ## Before you start

-* Identify existing Amplify environments that have Managed APIs for the Graylog Agent to correlate with the API calls monitored by Graylog API Security.
+* Identify existing Amplify environments that have Managed APIs for the Graylog agent to correlate with the API calls monitored by Graylog API Security.
 * Gather following information that will be used by Agent to communicate with Graylog API Security.
     * The URL for Graylog
     * Username and password for authenticating with Graylog API Security